 Project contracts typically provide for a schedule of billings or invoices to the customer based on reaching agreed-upon milestones or as we incur costs.
 The schedules for such billings usually do not precisely match the schedule on which costs are incurred.
 As a result, contract revenue recognized in the statement of operations can and usually do differ from amounts that can be billed or invoiced to the customer at any point during the contract.
-Amounts by which cumulative contract revenue recognized on a contract as of a given date exceed cumulative billings."
-Amounts by which cumulative billings to the customer under the caption "Costs and estimated earnings in excess of billings."
-Amounts by which cumulative billings to the customer under the caption "Billings in excess of costs and estimated earnings."
+Amounts by which cumulative contract revenue recognized on a contract as of a given date exceed cumulative billings to the customer under the contract are reflected as a current asset in our balance sheet under the caption "Costs and estimated earnings in excess of billings."
+Amounts by which cumulative billings to the customer under a contract as of a given date exceed cumulative contract revenue recognized on the contract are reflected as a current liability in our balance sheet under the caption "Billings in excess of costs and estimated earnings."

-The percentage of completion method of accounting is also affected by changes in job performance, job conditions and final contract settlements.
+The percentage of completion method of accounting is also affected by changes in job performance, job conditions, and final contract settlements.
 These factors may result in revisions to estimated costs and, therefore, revenue.
 Such revisions are frequently based on further estimates and subjective assessments.
 The effects of these revisions are recognized in the period in which revisions are determined.
 When such revisions lead to a conclusion that a loss will be recognized on a contract, the full amount of the estimated ultimate loss is recognized in the period such conclusion is reached, regardless of the percentage of completion of the contract.